KennaSecurity/toolkit/README.md

 ---

-In order to utilize the toolkit's funcitonality, you'll want to pass a 'task=[name of task]' variable.
+In order to utilize the toolkit's functionality, you'll want to pass a 'task=[name of task]' variable.
 See below for all the possible task names!

 Calling A Specific Task WIth Docker: